msr-quarc/Liquid/GettingStarted.md

 1. MonoDevelop has been rebranded as Xamarin Studio.
 You can download and install Xamarin Studio from its [website](http://www.monodevelop.com/download/).

-  Alternatively, if you're feeling particularly 1337, you can build MonoDevelop from [source on github](https://github.com/mono/monodevelop).
 2. Add F# support via the [add-in](https://github.com/fsharp/xamarin-monodevelop-fsharp-addin).
   - open Xamarin Studio
   - Xamarin Studio > Add-in Manager > Language Bindings > F# Language Binding > Install
   >The F# plugin may be installed already (if it is you'll see it under Language bindings / F# Language Binding).

-3. You can now open the solution file **(/Liquid/linux/Liquid.sln)**
-4. Test building and running by pressing the "Play" button in the top right, pressing CMD+ENTER, or selecting Run -> Start Without Debugging.
+3. You can now open the solution file **(/Liquid/linux/Liquid.sln)** 4.
+Test building and running by pressing the "Play" button in the top right, pressing CMD+ENTER, or selecting Run -> Start Without Debugging.
 The output for Teleport should be in a pop-window or in "Application Output" at the bottom right of the IDE window.
 5. Congrats!
 If you've made it to this step you're ready to start developing quantum circuits, pat yourself on the back.
 6. Now would be a good time to watch the [tutorial video](http://research.microsoft.com/apps/video/default.aspx?id=258279) and learn how to write and simulate your own quantum circuits.